m-thompson-code/ngx-feature-flag-router/README.md

 ];
 ```

-### Using exported Routes instead of Modules that import RouteModule
+### Using Exported Routes Instead of Modules That Import RouteModule

 Using routes directly works, but because of how this feature works for Angular, these routes are handled using `RouteModule.forChild` under the hood, and there is no way to use `FeatureFlagRouterModule.forChild` instead.